scottwrobinson/twentyjs/README.md

 # Twenty

 ## What is it?
-Twenty is a small package to help you get a location (city/region or lat/lon coordinates) from an IP address.
-There are also other utilities, like a function that provides a rough distance between two IP addresses.
+Twenty is a small package to help you get location (city/region and lat/lon coordinates) and ISP data from an IP address or URL.
+Other utilities are provided, like a method that provides the approximate distance between two IP addresses.
 All of this can also be done by specifying the FQDN, like "stackabuse.com" or "google.com".

 For location data, the [ipinfo.io](http://ipinfo.io/) REST service is used.